What are AI website tools for B2B?

 Apollo | Budget Prospecting | Free tier + contact database + sequences | SMB and startups prioritizing cost over data depth |

-The right AI website tool depends on your tech stack, data requirements, and sales motion.
+The comparison table above shows where each platform specializes, the criteria below help you weight those differences against your own stack, motion, and market.
 Enterprise ABM programs need different capabilities than high-velocity outbound teams.
 Evaluate platforms on data accuracy, intent quality, integration depth, and compliance requirements, with weighting based on your specific market and regulatory environment.

 Criteria | Why It Matters | What to Look For |